Parents' relationship and sex education questions answeredRelationship & sex education FAQs

 Why do children need to know the words penis and vagina?

-- It is really important that children know the correct scientific names for their genitals.
+- It is really important that children know the correct scientific names for their genitals along with other parts of their bodies.

 - In the event of them ever being inappropriately touched they have the vocabulary to give exact information.